wisdom1456/neat-starter/src/posts/practiceareas/drug-possession.md

 **Possession of Marijuana – [Florida Statute 893.13(6)(b)](http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&URL=0800-0899/0893/Sections/0893.13.html)**

 The legal landscape is constantly shifting in its enforcement of marijuana laws.
-If you or a loved one has been arrested for a marijuana-related crime and you want more information, contact Bernhardt Law.
+If you or a loved one has been arrested for a marijuana-related crime and you want more information, contact Bernhardt Riley.

 **Sale of Controlled Substance –** [Florida Statute 893.13(1)(A)](http://www.leg.state.fl.us/Statutes/index.cfm?App_mode=Display_Statute&URL=0800-0899/0893/Sections/0893.13.html)